EpistasisLab/tpot/docs_sources/api.md

 <blockquote>
 Feature matrix
 <br /><br />
 TPOT and all scikit-learn algorithms assume that the features will be numerical and there will be no missing values.
 As such, when a feature matrix is provided to TPOT, all missing values will automatically be replaced (i.e., imputed) using <a href="http://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.Imputer.html">median value imputation</a>.
 <br /><br />
 If you wish to use a different imputation strategy than median imputation, please make sure to apply imputation to your feature set prior to passing it to TPOT.
 </blockquote>

 <strong>classes</strong>: array-like {n_samples}
 <blockquote>
-List of class labels for prediction
+List of target labels for prediction
 </blockquote>

 <strong>sample_weight</strong>: array-like {n_samples}, optional